sidmulajkar/sidsblog/sidmulajkar/content/posts/what-is-database-sharding.md

 -------------------------------------------------------------------------------

-### Q) Do You Need Database Sharding?
+### Q) Do You Actually Need Database Sharding?

-Whether or not we should implement a sharded database architecture has always been a matter of debate.
+Whether or not we should **implement a sharded database architecture has always been a matter of debate.**

 Some see sharding as an inevitable outcome for databases that reach a certain size, while others see it as a headache that should be avoided unless it’s absolutely necessary, due to the operational complexity that sharding adds.